St. Paul’s 1885 Building Revitalization Project

 Capital Campaign Task Force:

-Nicola Dance, Dean
+Nicola Dance Chase, Dean

 Duane Sand, Chapter Liaison